 I have also updated the car parking arrangements which can be seen here.

 The Music Room as viewed from the front entrance door, showing the new decor and seating/table arrangement.

 The pool table floats on a wheeled trolley base and can be moved to the side of the stage in order to leave the room clear.

 The Music Room and Committee Room (in the background) as viewed from the stage area, showing the new decor and seating/table arrangement.

 Gaining front door entrance to the Club using a numerical password no longer applies.
 BCC members have been provided with individual cards which can be scanned to open the internal entrance door automatically.
 For our meetings, the Club Manager has agreed to keep this door unlocked between 7pm and 8pm to allow us to enter unhindered.
 Exit from the premises at the end of the evening will be gained by pressing the green electronic release door button only.
 Do not attempt to push the door open manually.

 There are two hand sanitiser stations available, one near the front entrance and the other in the corridor leading to the toilets.
 There are no house rules regarding the wearing of face coverings and maintaining fixed social distancing but, given the nature of this environment, it is recommended that you practise common sense in connection with both of these behaviours.

 Bar service, rather than table service, will now be available.
-To avoid queuing congestion, you will be required to order your drinks at one position and pick up your order at a second position which will both be clearly marked.
-Access to the Snooker Room is not available unless you have a BCC member’s card to scan the entrance door from the corridor.
+Access to the Snooker Room is not allowed unless you have a BCC member’s card to scan the entrance door from the corridor.